Ford bets revamped global Fusion can topple Camry

 A decade of study went into developing the Fusion, said Hau Thai-Tang, executive director of global product programs.

-In readying the Fusion, Ford engineers honed in on details as minute as the sound of the closing door to get the precise thud consumers associate most closely with quality.
+In readying the Fusion, Ford engineers homed in on details as minute as the sound of the closing door to get the precise thud consumers associate most closely with quality.

 To find that sound, Ford recorded the various car doors closing and asked people to rate which sounded best.